Nadal edges Dimitrov to set up dream Federer final

 MELBOURNE: Rafa Nadal had to be at his battling best to outlast Grigor Dimitrov 6-3 5-7 7-6(5) 6-7(4) 6-4 at the Australian Open on Friday and set up a mouth-watering ninth grand slam final meeting with his great rival Roger Federer.

-"I feel very happy to be part off it, I enjoyed it a lot.
-To qualify for the final in a match like this is amazing."
+"I think both of us deserve to be in that final, it was a great fight.
+Finally it was me, I feel lucky and I am very happy for that."

-With 35-year-old Serena Williams facing her 36-year-old sister Venus in Saturday's women's final and a rested Federer, 35, waiting for Nadal on Sunday, it is the first time in the open era that all four finalists at a grand slam have been over 30.
+With 35-year-old Serena Williams facing her 36-year-old sister Venus in Saturday's women's final and a rested Federer, 35, waiting for Nadal on Sunday, it is the first time in the open era that all four grand slam finalists have been over 30.

-Dimitrov, riding high on a 10-match winning streak and seeking his first grand slam final, did his best to keep the twentysomething standard flying into the weekend, firing 79 winners.
+Dimitrov, riding high on a 10-match winning streak and seeking his first grand slam final, did his best to keep the twentysomething standard flying into the weekend.

 There were no signs of the mental frailties that have prevented Dimitrov from fulfilling the potential promised by his nickname "BabyFed" as he went blow-for-blow with the powerful left-hander.

+"It's never easy to lose a match like that," said Dimitrov, who hit 79 winners.
+"But it also shows me that I'm on the right path.
+At least one thing I can say is I left it all out there on court."

-Ninth seed Nadal had conceded only six breaks in reaching the final four but was forced to save two break points in the opening game alone, setting the tone for a frenetic evening.
+Ninth seed Nadal was forced to save two break points in the opening game alone, setting the tone for a frenetic evening.

 The 2009 champion soon hit his stride, though, and a booming pass that the world number 15 was unable to get back gave Nadal a break for 3-1 and he wrapped up the opening set in 35 minutes.